clearlinux/telemetrics-client/README.md

 features added for local debugging.
 The following is a list of steps to enable local debug:

-* *Enabling record retention*: this step configures telemd to keep copies of telemetry records locally.
+* *Enabling record retention*: this step configures telempostd to keep copies of telemetry records locally.
 To enable record retention set the value of
 ```record_retention_enabled``` from ```false``` to ```true```.
 Optionally set
 ```record_server_delivery_enabled`` to ```false``` to keep records local only.
-Remember to restart the daemon after configuration values are updated (```telemctl restart```).
+Remember to restart the client after configuration values are updated (```telemctl restart```).

 * *Creating a record*: run ```hprobe``` command to create a record for the purposes of this step by step guide.
 Once we have the record or records that you need to capture locally you can display the data.

-* *Displaying record metadata*: telemd keeps metadata of any valid record, to display this data a new option to telemctl was added ```telemctl journal```.
+* *Displaying record metadata*: telempostd keeps metadata of any valid record, to display this data a new option to telemctl was added ```telemctl journal```.
 Assuming that the last record created was the record from previous step `hprobe` we can use `tail -n 1` to print the last created record only, i.e.